zhleonix/vscode-plantuml-ext/README.md

 PlantUML uses Batik's rasterizer for the purposes of generating a PDF.
 Batik 1.7 is the only version that I could get to work.
 The newer Batik 1.8 release is plagued with missing dependencies.

 3. VizJS & J2V8
 VizJS is a javascript implementation of GraphViz created via Emscripten and fronted by a Java class.
 J2V8 is then used to run the javascript implementation from Java.
-VizJS is a plantuml sub-project, and whilst I have included it in the bundle I have personally found it a little temperamental.
+VizJS is a plantuml sub-project, and whilst I have included it in the bundle I have personally found it a little temperamental on Windows.
 Hence, if you encounter any VizJS related rendering issues, I recommend that you set up a GRAPHVIZ_DOT environment variable as in the previous release (refer Extension Settings section below).
+Note, VizJS must be side loaded into the extension due to Microsoft marketplace extension size limitations (see details below).
+That is, immediately after you install the extension and restart VSCode, run the Add PlantUML VizJS Support from the Command Palette to conclude the installation process.

 Having said that, all you need to do now is set JAVA_HOME either as a user setting in VSCode or as an environmental variable.
 Keep in mind some developers (like myself) have many JDK's installed.
 In such instances, I wanted to be able to specify which JDK distribution to use and not be stuck with the one set in the environmental variable.